ydydsnyd/mono/doc/docs/faq.md

 We don't have first-class support for collaborative-text yet.

-However, some users implement collaborative text in Replicache applications by just sending [Yjs](https://github.com/yjs/yjs) documents over push and pull, and this seems to work fairly well.
+Some users implement collaborative text elements within a Replicache applications by sending [Yjs](https://github.com/yjs/yjs) documents over push and pull.
+This works fairly well.
+It's easy to send just deltas upstream via Replicache mutations.
+For downstream, sending just deltas is more difficult.
+Current users we are aware of just send the whole document which is fine for smaller documents.

 Many applications can also get by without a full collaborative editing solution if their text is highly structured (e.g., like Notion).